The Dirty Secret The Wireless Industry Does Not Want You To Think About

 The problem that cell site landlords complain the most about, is that they have no idea what the carriers are doing on their rooftop, they are constantly upgrading equipment, and they lose track of actually what is installed at their facility and by whom.
 And more often times than not, landlords do not know what is in their cell site lease.
 In addition landlords pay a high price and stress out over how the antennas installations may be affecting the integrity of their building.
 The New York Times even asked us what we think about this issue a few years ago.
 Carrier installers who seem to be running amuck at your facility are just expediting work orders that the Network Engineers and Radio Frequency Engineers require to keep their wireless networks robust.
 So what do you need a cell site management company for?
 Odds are, you are not a cell site manager or have not worked in the cell tower management or cell tower lease consulting industry.
 Would you go to the butcher for an MRI or call your dentist for an eye exam?

-Since 2008, Tower Genius has seen over and over, examples of municipalities, big and small cities, county and state entities, public housing authorities, public school districts, water districts, electrical utilities and other cell tower landlords with small to medium sized cell tower lease portfolios get overwhelmed by the constant barrage of cell site lease proposals and infrastructure upgrades going on at their locations.
+Since 2008, the Managing Partners of Tower Genius has seen over and over, examples of municipalities, big and small cities, county and state entities, public housing authorities, public school districts, water districts, electrical utilities and other cell tower landlords with small to medium sized cell tower lease portfolios get overwhelmed by the constant barrage of cell site lease proposals and infrastructure upgrades going on at their locations.
 What you really need is to hire a qualified outsourced vendor or partner to evaluate your existing cell sites, see how they fit into the surrounding carrier networks, review your wireless ordinances, review your approval process, identify growth opportunities and areas to optimize lease revenues and ultimately to manage all aspects of your existing portfolio of telecommunication towers and or rooftop cellular site leases and deal with the onslaught of upgrade proposals, amendments, lease review, negotiation and schedule issues.

 Cell Site Management Secrets Exposed